Oil Reporting and Contributions

 Contributions to the Supplementary Fund by Member State

-The Supplementary Fund did not levy contributions in 2018.
-The figures shown depict the contributions by Member State if General Fund contributions had been levied for 2018 (based on 2017 oil receipts).
+The Supplementary Fund did not levy contributions in 2022.
+The figures shown depict the contributions by Member State if General Fund contributions had been levied for 2022 (based on 2021 oil reports).

 Within this section